Notification policy

 Creating a custom webhook request

-For example, if we wanted to define a completely custom request for a tracked run we would define a rule like this:
+To set up a completely custom request for a tracked run, define a rule like this:

 1